Why shuffle around the duty-free shops at the airport when you could be relaxing in your nearest American Airlines Admirals Club?

 Where to find Admirals Clubs

 Admirals Clubs can be found all over the U.S., but you don’t need to travel far to find one.
-If you are in New York, visit Terminal 8 at JFK.
+If you are in New York, visit Terminal 8 to find the Admirals club at JFK.
 Open from 4 a.m. to 10 p.m., you will be able to take advantage of complimentary Wi-Fi, PCs with internet access, showers, and snacks before you step on the plane.
 If you have your kids with you, they can also check out the children’s room.

-If you are in in Los Angeles and catching a flight from LAX, you will find three Admirals Clubs within the airport.
+If you are in in Los Angeles and catching a flight from LAX, you will find three Admirals Clubs in LAX.
 The largest one is at Terminal 4, which comes with a conference room for brainstorming and a quiet room for a little me-time.
 The Los Angeles’ clubs stay open longer, usually until 12.30 a.m.

 Miami International Airport also has three locations.
 The Admirals Club at Gate D30 is the largest out of the there, and it comes with free Wi-Fi as well as an eight-seater conference room if you want to make that layover more productive.
 It is the perfect place to sign that paperwork after closing your deal.
 Those who are doing a tour of Florida will be pleased to know there is also an Admirals Club in Orlando.